 The Coonan Magnum 357 1911 is a classic semi-automatic pistol with a 1911 twist.
 The Coonan 357 isn't a light handgun, but it's far more compact than the 357 desert eagle or a 6-inch revolver.

-I liked the Coonan compact self-loader in full power because it featured excellent ballistics in the gunfire range.
-The Coonan classic ballistics are ideal for personal defense, redactional shooting, and hunting.
+I liked the Coonan compact self-loader in full power because of its excellent ballistics at the gunfire range.
+The Coonan classic offers ideal ballistics for personal defense, recreational shooting, and hunting.

 Coonan Classic 357 Magnum Gun Review Features